Accelerated Diffusion Models via Speculative Sampling: Maximal coupling between Gaussian distributions with different covariance matrices

-\Cref{alg:ReflectionMaxCoupling} is restricted to Gaussian random variables with same covariance matrix.
+\Cref{alg:ReflectionMaxCoupling} is restricted to Gaussian random variables admitting the same covariance matrix.
 This implies that the draft and the target samplers introduce the same amount of noise at each step.
-One can wonder if the two samplers can have different noise levels.
-In the following examples, we show that even in a simple Gaussian setting the probability of rejection in that case is extremely high as the dimension increases.
+One can wonder if the two samplers could have instead different noise levels.
+In the following examples, we show that, even if the means are equal, then the probability of rejection is extremely high as the dimension increases.

-Indeed, consider two centered $d-$dimensional normals $p(x) =\mathcal{N}(x;0,\sigma^2_1 \Id)$ and $q(x) = \mathcal{N}(x;0,\sigma^2 \Id)$.
+Indeed, consider two centered $d-$dimensional normals $p(x) =\mathcal{N}(x;0,\sigma^2_1 \Id)$ and $q(x) = \mathcal{N}(x;0,\sigma^2_2 \Id)$.
 We assume that $\sigma_2 < \sigma_1$.
 In that case, we have that $p(x) \leq q(x)$ if and only if $\| x \|^2 \leq R^2$ with

 Hence, in the ideal case where the acceptance probability $r$ is given by $\| p - q \|_{\mathrm{TV}}$, we get that